 Jesse J. Geiger joined Medpace in October 2007 as Corporate Controller, and he was appointed Chief Financial Officer in March 2011.
-Mr. Geiger became Chief Operating Officer, Laboratory Operations in November 2014.
+Mr. Geiger became Chief Operating Officer, Laboratory Operations in November 2014 and became the President on August 1, 2021.
 Prior to joining Medpace, Mr. Geiger worked for SENCORP from 2004 to 2007 as the Corporate Controller and Manager of Financial Planning and Analysis.
 Prior to SENCORP, Mr. Geiger served as the Director of Capital Markets for Cincinnati Bell from 2002 to 2004.
 Mr. Geiger started his career in the audit practice at Arthur Andersen LLP.
 Mr. Geiger has served as a director for several private companies, including as a director of LIB Therapeutics, LLC since 2015 and as a director of CinRx Pharma, LLC since 2015.
-Mr. Geiger received his Bachelor of Business Administration in Accounting from the University of Cincinnati and is a Certified Public Accountant.
+Mr. Geiger received his Bachelor of Business Administration in Accounting from the University of Cincinnati and is a Certified Public Accountant (inactive).

-Susan E. Burwig, 58 Executive Vice
+Susan E. Burwig, 59 Executive Vice President, Operations

-President, Operations